brisket/brisket/docs/brisket.requestobject.md

 ### request.protocol
 The protocol scheme of the URL, **NOT** including the ':' e.g. 'http', 'https'.

+### request.rawQuery
+The raw query string.
+It is the same as extracting query string express request.originalUrl.

 ### request.query
 An object with the parsed values from the query string.
-It is the same as express' request.query.
+It is the same as express request.query.

 ### request.referrer
 The full URI of the previous request e.g. previous page, previous click within your application.